kochm/wp-mendeley-plugin/readme.txt

 - the attribute "type" can be set to "folders" or "groups" or "own"
 - the attribute "groupby" is optional; possible values currently are: "authors", "year"
 - the attribute "sortby" is optional; possible values currently are: "authors", "year"
-- the attributes "sortbyorder" and "groupbyorder" can have the values "asc" and "desc"
+- the attributes "sortorder" and "grouporder" can have the values "asc" and "desc"
 - sorting on the sort key is done before grouping on the group key if both are provided
 - in "filter" one or more equal matches can be filtered for; if more than one filter rule is specified, than documents are displayed only when all filter rules match
 - possible attribute names to filter for are: type, title, year, author, editor, publisher, tag, keyword, abstract (when filtering for tag or keyword, a substring search is performed, so "blog" also matches "microblog")
 - possible values for attribute type: ['journal' or 'book' or 'generic' or 'book_section' or 'conference_proceedings' or 'working_paper' or 'report' or 'web_page' or 'thesis' or 'magazine_article' or 'statute' or 'patent' or 'newspaper_article' or 'computer_program' or 'hearing' or 'television_broadcast' or 'encyclopedia_article' or 'case' or 'film' or 'bill']
 - the attribute "style" controlls the output - you can specify several values separated by commas - possible values are: cover (add cover images), link (add links to full texts), short (use a short version - i.e. for widgets - not possible if csl formatting is used)
 - the attribute "csl" is optional; the value must contain a valid URL with a .csl file
+- the attribute "maxdocs" can be used to limit the number of documents displayed (e.g. maxdocs="10")
 </pre>

 <h3>Changes in v1.0 (December 2014)</h3>